Bill Viola Sr. and Bill Viola Jr. are a father son duo who promote martial arts worldwide.

 Links about the Viola Family:

 - Allegheny Shotokan Karate

 - MMA History

-William “Bill” Viola Jr. (born April 9th 1977) is a Pittsburgh, PA based international martial arts champion, instructor, coach, fitness promoter and founder of Kumite Classic Entertainment Corp.
+William “Bill” Viola Jr. (born April 9th 1977) is a Pittsburgh, PA based international martial arts champion, karate instructor, coach, fitness promoter, amazon best selling author, and founder of Kumite Classic Entertainment Corp.
 Viola graduated Summa Cum Laude from the University of Pittsburgh in 1999 and moved to Studio City, California and gained hands-on experience within the entertainment industry.
 He subsequently earned acceptance into the Screen Actor’s Guild (SAG) and American Federation of Television and Radio (AFTRA).
 The exposure afforded him the opportunity to meet and work with many of Hollywood’s top performers, celebrities, directors, and producers.
 He gained an astute knowledge of event production that influenced him to create his own production company, Kumite Classic Entertainment Corp.
 He is the author of Godfathers of MMA.
+Read more.